Where to Stay in Sapa

 Trekking the wonderfully quaint paths between rows of rice paddies, shadowed by gigantic limestone karsts and accompanied by colourful members of friendly hill tribes is an unmissable experience.
 The answer to the question of where to stay in Sapa is a long one, considering the amount of Vietnamese-run and native-run hotels, hostels and homestays in Sapa Town and along the region’s trekking routes.
 Here is a quick guide to some of the best Sapa accommodation options around Vietnam’s northern crown.

-Where to Stay in Sapa Town
+1. Where to Stay in Sapa Town

-The natural place for people to search for Sapa accommodation is also its most touristic.
+The natural place for people to search for Sapa accommodation is also its most tourist.
 Sapa Town is the centre of activity in the region, offering a huge variety of accommodation options, meaning that you’ll be covered even during the most frantic holidays.
 If you don’t have a set plan then Sapa Town is the place to figure it all out, but we recommend maybe just one night here before moving on to the much more authentic attractions of the region.

 Located exactly where the name suggests, the Heart of Sapa Hotel is close enough to the main restaurants and attractions of Sapa while finding peace down a small alley with not much traffic.
 The rooms are very reasonably priced and warmly welcoming, offering a cosy interior and incredible views of the wisps of mist flying past the mountains.